shayanea/borzolini-service/README.md

-# 🐱 Borzolini Service - AI-Powered Pet Clinic Platform
+# Borzolini Service - Pet Clinic Management Platform

-A professional NestJS backend for managing pet clinics, telemedicine consultations, and AI-powered health monitoring.
+NestJS backend for managing pet clinics, telemedicine consultations, and AI-powered health monitoring.

-## 🎯 MVP Configuration
+## MVP Configuration

-**For the MVP release, Elasticsearch and Kibana are DISABLED by default** to reduce complexity and resource requirements.
+For the MVP release, Elasticsearch and Kibana are disabled by default to reduce complexity and resource requirements.
 See [MVP Configuration Guide](docs/MVP_CONFIGURATION.md) for details.

 ### Quick MVP Start: